Always Tired? Could Anemia—or Something Else—Be the Cause

 What Causes Anemia?

-There are a few different reasons why your body might not have enough red blood cells:
+There are several reasons your body may not have enough red blood cells.

 1. Blood Loss